 This is a guest post from Stacey Hovey.
-For information on being a writer for a future guest post, check here.
-Now, here's Stacey...
+Now, here’s Stacey…

 The fact that you are visiting this site already shows you intend to plan your Disney trip and get the most out of it!
 But with all the details you can get absorbed in, your feet can be forgotten until there you are limping to your bus or hotel after a long day of touring wondering, “How am I going to make it through tomorrow?”